Diamonds & Rust (song)

 "Diamonds & Rust" is a song written, composed, and performed by Joan Baez.
 It was written in November 1974 and released in 1975.

 In the song, Baez recounts an out-of-the-blue phone call from an old lover, which sends her a decade back in time, to a "crummy" hotel in Greenwich Village in about 1964 or 1965.
 She recalls giving him a pair of cufflinks, and surmises that memories bring "diamonds and rust".
-Baez has stated that the lyrics refer to her relationship with Bob Dylan.
+Baez has said the lyrics refer to her relationship with Bob Dylan.

 The song was a top 40 hit on the U.S. pop singles chart for Baez, and is regarded by a number of critics and fans as one of her best compositions.
 It served as the title song on her gold-selling album Diamonds & Rust, which was released in 1975.

 Bob Dylan

 The song alludes to Baez's relationship with Bob Dylan ten years previously.
 Although Dylan is not specifically named in the song, in the third chapter of her memoir, And a Voice to Sing With (1987), Baez uses phrases from the song in describing her relationship with Dylan, and has been explicit that he was the inspiration for the song.
 She recounts how she originally told Dylan that the song was about her ex-husband David Harris, which was obviously not true.
-The lyrics, for example, include the lines, "Well, you burst on the scene already a legend / the unwashed phenomenon, the original vagabond...", which would describe Dylan but not Harris.

 In her memoir, And a Voice to Sing With, Baez recounts a 1975 conversation between herself and Dylan, discussing songs to include in the then-upcoming Rolling Thunder Revue concerts:

 "You gonna sing that song about robin's eggs and diamonds?"
 Bob had asked me on the first day of rehearsals.